-It is a strict policy of this office that all maintenance requests are presented in writing before they can be acted upon.
-Please email your Maintenance Request to email@example.com
+It is a strict policy of this office that all maintenance requests are put in writing before they can be acted upon.
+Please log into your client portal to send through a maintenance request.
+If you have forgotten your password, please email firstname.lastname@example.org and we will have the link re-sent to you.

 Be sure to enter all details correctly.
-If an urgent repair, please call our office on (02) 4294 7013 during business hours.
+If an urgent repair, please call our office on (02) 4294 7000 during business hours, or refer to the emergency contacts for after hours.

 Maintenance Trouble Shooting Guide